nih-cfde/published-documentation/README.md

 If the robot detects changes to either sub repository, it automatically:

-- makes a branch called update-<repo>-preview with the changes
+- makes a branch called `update-<repo>-preview` with the changes
-- makes a PR to merge that branch into <repo>preview
+- makes a PR to merge that branch into `<repo>preview`
 - runs a series of build checks

 #### specifications-and-documentation

-If those build checks all pass, it will then automatically merge update-specsdocs-preview into specspreview, and will build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/specspreview/
+If those build checks all pass, it will then automatically merge `update-specsdocs-preview` into `specspreview`, and will build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/specspreview/

 #### the-fair-cookbook

-If those build checks all pass, it will then automatically merge update-fair-preview into cookbookpreview, and will build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/cookbookpreview/
+If those build checks all pass, it will then automatically merge `update-fair-preview` into `cookbookpreview`, and will build a preview site for you to browse at: https://cfde-published-documentation.readthedocs-hosted.com/en/cookbookpreview/

 If your preview site looks as expected, go to [Publishing your changes](#Publishing-your-changes)